-The Peter Powell Stunt Kite is a classic, and copies popped up such as the Cayman stunt kite in the picture down there.
+The Peter Powell Stunt Kite is a classic, and copies popped up such as the Cayman stunt kite in the next section down below.
 Unlike most modern stunters, it was a steerable Diamond.
-This design enjoyed huge popularity and is still well-known today, although the original design is no longer being manufactured.
+This design enjoyed huge popularity and is still well-known today.
 Every kite came with a 30 meter (100 feet) plastic tubular tail which aided stability and put a grin on the face of anyone watching!

 You have to wonder if all those super-long tails ever got tangled when more than one kite was attached to the lines.
 Perhaps only one tail, on the furthest kite, was the way to go...